kubernetes-sigs/lws/keps/849-DisaggregatedSet-HPA/README.md

 - Proven stability across a range of autoscalers (HPA v2, KEDA, custom)
 - No open bugs on the scaler pathway

-## Implementation History

-- 2026-07-03: Initial KEP draft

 ## Drawbacks

-1. **A second CRD to manage.** Users who want autoscaling must create one scaler per role plus their HPA/KEDA resource.
-Compared with pointing HPA directly at a resource that already exists, this is more objects.
+1. **A second CRD kind for cluster admins to install.** Cluster admins now install `DisaggregatedSetRoleScaler` alongside `DisaggregatedSet` and `LeaderWorkerSet`.
+Users don't author instances directly, but the CRD schema still ships as part of the bundle.
 2. **`kubectl get ds` no longer shows the effective replica count for External roles.** Users must also `kubectl get dsrs` (short name for the scaler CRD) to see the desired count.
-Mitigated by including scaler status summary in `kubectl get ds -o wide` (post-alpha) and by requiring the explicit `scaling.mode: External` marker so the DS spec at least signals that replicas are managed externally.
+Mitigated by requiring the explicit `scaling.mode: External` marker so the DS spec at least signals that replicas are managed externally; a printer-column summary can be added post-alpha.
 3. **Selector staleness window.** The scaler's `status.selector` is only refreshed at the DS controller's reconcile cadence.
 If a rolling update transitions the new-revision LWS just before the HPA reads the selector, the HPA could compute one round of metrics against the old LWS.
-This is a bounded and small window (single-digit seconds in practice) but is worth noting.
+Bounded (single-digit seconds in practice) but worth noting.
+4. **Cold-start blind spot for exotic autoscalers.** Autoscalers that need per-pod metrics AND have no min-replicas floor cannot bootstrap the role from 0 (documented in edge cases).
+Nearly every production autoscaler (HPA, KEDA, custom Mimir-based, etc.) either has a min-replicas floor or observes external metrics, so this is a narrow case.

 ## Alternatives